Antenarrative: Spiral

 Spiral antenarrative goes beyond linear and cybernetic, closed signal loop, systems.
 Instead it utilizes the dialectic of deviation-amplification and deviation counteraction to show dynamically changing meanings.
 This is where antenarrative participates with heteroglossia.
 As David Boje says "This is a connection between more immediate-emergence-sensemaking and a prospective-sensemaking that anticipated a possible future by enacting particular sorts of actions of caring and in-Being involved, for a while, iteratively."
 Spirals are like circles except in that the variability of the trajectory is, itself, dissymmetrical Meaning that, unlike cycles, that which is part of the new spiral may be made up of, and utilize things unrelated to, the previous iteration.

-Rhizomeatic assemblage
+Rhizomatic assemblage

-Rhizomeatic/assemblage antenarrative, is the antenarrative process that is not theoretically causal, but rather combinatorial.
+Rhizomatic/assemblage antenarrative is the antenarrative process that is not theoretically causal, but rather combinatorial.
 It builds on the theoretical tradition of qualia which allows for assemblages of interacting processes.
 When a narrative is forming but still maintains a level of ambiguity regarding the multiple linear potentials, all of which interact during the formation, then the antenarrative is rhizomatic.
 As David Boje has said: from a storytelling method standpoint, "an assemblage (rhizome) has visible runners and invisible roots that connect agents (usually people, but also animals, and the fire of the forge) with actants (usually material things, such as the iron, the carbon, the subatomic stuff).
 Agents and actants, people and things, are networked together by their runners and rooting connectivity."
 This shows a kind of rhizome-ontology that can be found amongst various actors and actants.